DevSynthx/DevSynthx/README.md

 </p>
 <p>
     <a href="https://medium.com/@etoedia/exploring-the-onchange-modifier-in-swiftui-24b18034b973">
-        Exploring the onchange modifier in Swiftui
+        Exploring onChange modifier in Swiftui
     </a>
 </p>
 </a>